 As noted above, no matter what it’s called, any additional fee off the top of handle is a no-go for operators.
 Lawmakers, for the most part, also see a fee to the leagues as just more dollars leaving their states.
 That, in part, is how Missouri lawmakers came up with the idea to charge the fee, but keep it in state.

 In mid-April 2019, the Missouri General Assembly became the first move forward a sports betting bill with an “integrity fee.”
 Since PASPA was overturned by the Supreme Court in May 2018, eight jurisdictions — seven states plus the District of Columbia — have legalized sports betting, and all have spurned the “opportunity” to give a slice of the profits to the professional sports leagues.

-But in 2019, at least three states have legislation that includes a payout to the professional leagues circulating in their state capitals.
+Still in 2019, at least three states have legislation that includes league “model legislation” language and a payout to the professional leagues circulating in their state capitals.
 Missouri’s HB 119, which initially called for a .75 percent cut off the top to the pro leagues or .25 to the NCAA, has been amended to call for a .25 percent cut to either (depending on the event) PLUS a 0.6 percent payout to the state, called an “entry and infrastructure” fee.